Daniel-Mietchen/datascience/reuse.md

 ## General

 * [Data reuse stories](https://www.slideshare.net/VarshaKhodiyar/gaining-credit-for-sharing-research-data/37)
+  - all examples given are from Scientific Data

 ## JATS
 [PubMed Central](http://www.ncbi.nlm.nih.gov/pmc/) (PMC) is a repository for scholarly literature in the biomedical field.
 Some of its content is available under terms that allow for [Reusing, Revising, Remixing and Redistributing Research](http://blogs.plos.org/blog/2012/10/23/reusing-revising-remixing-and-redistributing-research/), e.g. to extract audio and video materials from these articles and upload them to Wikimedia Commons, as the [Open Access Media Importer](http://commons.wikimedia.org/wiki/User:Open_Access_Media_Importer_Bot) does.